 February is when I get to do one of my favorite bulletin boards!
 When we discuss Valentine’s Day, we talk about how everyone is special.
 It’s a great way to get in some more of those friendship building activities and show that we are truly a classroom community that cares about each other.
-I put up a bulletin board called “The Best Part of Me”.
-Each student has to decide what they like best about themselves and then explain why.
-These turn out great and I love hearing their responses!
+Read more about the bulletin board “The Best Part of Me” and get a FREE writing Prompt to go with it!

 I’ve recently updated my Valentine’s Literacy & Math Bundle and added a few new games!
 Here’s a preview of everything that’s included!